exercism/javascript/exercises/concept/high-score-board/.docs/introduction.md

 # Introduction

+## Explanation

 Besides primitive data types like `number` and `string`, there is another important data type in JavaScript called `object`.
 Objects are collections of key-value pairs.
+As such, they can be used as what is referred to as maps or dictionaries in other languages.

-In other languages they are referred to as maps or dictionaries and often times values need to have the same data type.
+In other languages, all values in a map often need to have the same data type.
-In JavaScript, only the type of the key is restricted, it has to be a string.
+In JavaScript, only the type of the key is restricted: it has to be a string.
 The values inside one object can have different types.
 They can be primitive types like numbers but also arrays, other objects or even functions.
+This makes objects very versatile so that they are also key entities for [object-oriented programming][oop] (OOP) in JavaScript.

+In the following we will focus on objects as collections or maps.
+Other use cases of objects will be covered in other concepts, see e.g., [Classes][concept-classes].

+## Creating an Object

 You create an object with curly brackets.
 You can also directly include some entries.